radareorg/radare2/doc/syntax.md

   possible at all, we can still use a comment.
 But it is a bad idea to relay on comment to make the code readable.

-* Use 'R_API' define to mark exportable methods
+* Use 'R_API' define to mark exportable (public) methods only for module APIs

-* Try not using oneline comments '//'.
-Use /* */ instead
+* The rest of functions must be static, to avoid polluting the global space.

+* Avoid using global variables, they are evil.
+Only use them for singletons and wip code, placing a comment explaining the reason for them to stay there.

 * If you *really* need to comment out some code, use #if 0 (...) #endif.
 In general, don't comment out code because it makes the code less readable.